Arc'teryx Beta SL Hybrid - Women's Review

 The Beta SL Hybrid is a highly weatherproof hardshell jacket.
 It combines two types of GORE fabrics: Superlight N40r GORE-TEX fabric with Paclite Plus technology in the body which feels better against skin, and more durable GORE-TEX with C-KNIT backer technology to reinforce high wear areas like the pit zips.

-The jacket uses a very lightweight and breathable N40r GORE-TEX Paclite but adds a slightly more durable N42p GORE-TEX with Gore C-KNIT backer technology in areas more prone to wear-and-tear.
-This addition improves performance across many of our metrics, but in this metric, we found it to offer even more burly weather protection.
-The more durable fabric is now used in most of the jacket, with the lighter fabric visible under the arms, in the upper back, and the abdomen.
-This slightly more durable fabric was more confidence inspiring when setting out on bigger adventures with a wet or snowy forecast.
+This design improves performance across many of our metrics, but in regards to weather, we found it to offer even more burly protection.
+The addition of slightly more durable fabric in critical areas was more confidence-inspiring for our reviewers when setting out on bigger adventures with a wet or snowy forecast.

 Arc'teryx has mastered the mobility of stiff fabrics better than any other hardshell designers we have tested.
 There is not usually any stretch fabric in their hardshells, but they move with you almost as well as a much more supple softshell would.
 They design and shape the panels of the jacket so it moves with you, and this women's specific jacket has a more trim fit with excellent articulation.